 Keith Stewart, Art Critic.

-Grahame Sydney has become one of New Zealand’s most significant and enduring artists.
-His work spans over 4 decades and encompasses oils, watercolours, egg tempera, lithographs, etching and photography.
+Grahame Sydney KNZM has become one of New Zealand’s most significant and enduring artists.
+Awarded an ONZM in 2004 and then knighted in 2021 for services to the Arts, his work spans over 4 decades and encompasses oils, watercolours, egg tempera, lithographs, etching and photography.
 Rarely exhibiting, Grahame’s works are held in private collections through-out the world and represented in the collections of New Zealand’s major galleries and museums.
 Only occasionally collaborating with dealers, he mainly paints for a private client list.
 Always a meticulously slow worker, he generally produces no more than six works a year.

 Since 2003 he has lived and worked in a remote corner of Central Otago, close to his recurrent subject matter.
-His wife Fiona is an integral part of his practice and occasional model.
+He lives with his wife Fiona and their two dogs Teddy and Tinks.

 Grahame has travelled twice to Antarctica as guest of the New Zealand Government.
 Unable to use his usual media due to the extreme temperatures he turned to the camera, which resulted in a resurgence of his long-standing love of photography and the book ‘White Silence, Grahame Sydney’s Antarctica’ (2008).

-To learn more about the artist we recommend ‘Grahame Sydney Paintings: 1974 – 2014’ and ‘The Art of Grahame Sydney’ both of which include a significant selection of paintings and detailed essays.
+To learn more about the artist we recommend ‘Landmarks’, ‘Grahame Sydney Paintings: 1974 – 2014’ and ‘The Art of Grahame Sydney’: all of which include a significant selection of paintings and detailed essays.
 Or refer to the list of Resources below.

 - Exhibition Overview